-We bring over 30 years experience working with our global client base to your organisation
+Bringing over 30 years experience working with a global client base to your organisation

 I was sitting in one of my favourite coffee shops this morning prepping for my class on Human Rights advocacy at St Norbert College (where I have been lecturing for the last few days).
 Reading the news over breakfast it struck me that today’s Guardian was filled with stories that illustrated my key points.
 Those stories ended up shaping my lecture as follows:[…]